OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrades_governance.md

 ## Introduction

-ZeppelinOS provides the chance to have upgradeable smart contracts which follows the immutability rules guaranteed by the Ethereum blockchain.
+The OpenZeppelin SDK provides the chance to have upgradeable smart contracts which follows the immutability rules guaranteed by the Ethereum blockchain.
 However, it is desirable to have a mechanism that allows all parties involved to decide on whether a contract should be upgraded or not, instead of having an unilateral decision.

-Given that there are many projects already working on really good solutions to achieve decentralized governance, we've been exploring some of them to study how they can be integrated with ZeppelinOS to manage contract upgrades.
+Given that there are many projects already working on really good solutions to achieve decentralized governance, we've been exploring some of them to study how they can be integrated with the OpenZeppelin SDK to manage contract upgrades.

 In this case, we will use a multisignature wallet.